Jasmina Keber

 Jasmina Keber (born November 26, 1988) is a four-time World Champion and triple European Champion crossminton player from Slovenia.

 After winning a silver medal at the first ICO Crossminton World Championships in 2011, Jasmina Keber won the European Champion title at the European Championships in 2012, both in female singles category.
 In 2013, she became World Champion for the first time and in 2014 she successfully defended her European Champion title.
 In 2015, she successfully defended her World Champion title.
 Her third World Champion title was won in 2019.
 In 2021 she won the World Champion title in Women's doubles and finished second in singles, just like she did in 2023, while also winning a bronze medal in Women's doubles.
 She won her third European Champion title in singles in 2024, paired with a European Champion title in Mixed doubles.
 In 2025, she won her fourth World Champion title and a bronze medal in Mixed Doubles category.

-In January 2012 she became Nr.
-1 ranked player in the ICO female singles world ranking and in July 2013 she became Nr.
-1 ranked player in the ICO doubles world ranking too.
-In the period of 2010-2025 she won 106 singles tournaments (65 ICO World Series and 41 ICO Cup tournaments) and 58 doubles tournaments (34 ICO World Series and 24 ICO Cup tournaments).
+In January 2012 she became the no. 1 ranked player in the ICO female singles world ranking and in July 2013 she became the no. 1 ranked player in the ICO doubles world ranking too.
+In the period of 2010-2026 she won 107 singles tournaments (65 ICO World Series and 42 ICO Cup tournaments) and 59 doubles tournaments (34 ICO World Series and 25 ICO Cup tournaments).
 She currently resides in Radeče, Slovenia.